pgdogdev/docs/docs/features/load-balancer/index.md

 ## Reads and writes

 The load balancer can split reads (`SELECT` queries) from write queries.
-If PgDog detects that a query is _not_ a `SELECT`, like an `INSERT` or and `UPDATE`, that query will be sent to primary.
-This allows a PgDog deployment to proxy an entire PostgreSQL cluster without creating separate read and write endpoints.
+If it detects that a query is _not_ a `SELECT`, like an `INSERT` or an `UPDATE`, that query will be sent to primary.
+This allows a deployment to proxy an entire PostgreSQL cluster without creating separate read and write endpoints.

-This strategy is effective most of the time, and PgDog also handles several edge cases.
+This strategy is effective most of the time and PgDog also handles several edge cases.

-#### Select for update
+### `SELECT FOR UPDATE`

-The most common one is `SELECT [...]
-FOR UDPATE` which locks rows for exclusive access.
-Much like the name suggests, the most common use case for this is to update the row, which is a write operation.
-PgDog will detect this and send the query to the primary instead.
+The most common edge case is `SELECT FOR UPDATE` which locks rows for exclusive access.
+Much like the name suggests, it's often used to update the selected rows, which is a write operation.

+The load balancer detects this and will send the query to a primary instead of a replica.

-#### CTEs that write
+### CTEs

 Some `SELECT` queries can trigger a write to the database from a CTE, for example: